netlify/build/.github/pull_request_template.md

 **Checklist**

-Please add a `x` inside each checkbox:
+Please add a `x` inside the checkbox:

 - [ ] I have read the [contribution guidelines](../blob/master/CONTRIBUTING.md).